Articles

 • working with them to prepare the detailed information required for their appointed estate planning specialist lawyer; who can then

-• consider the client’s individual detail in light of their estate planning experience so as to design a plan appropriate to the client’s present and known likely circumstances; and where needed
+• consider the client’s individual detail in light of their estate planning experience to design a plan appropriate to the client’s present and known likely circumstances.
+Where needed,

-• provision of access to our referral connections of such professionals (to whom we are happy to refer you to match their expertise with circumstances such as your own).
+• provision of access to our referral connections of professionals.
+(We are happy to refer you to those whose expertise with circumstances such as your own.).

 1 a subsequent article in this series, ‘Estate planning with a testamentary trust’ explains features and benefits of the testamentary trust in Estate Planning; and in the administration of the Estate.